zoonk/handbook/how-we-work/how-to-use-github.md

 ### Add files

-Before adding your file, make sure you've [created a new branch](#creating-a-branch) for your changes.
+Before adding your file, make sure you've [created a new branch](#creating-a-branch) for your changes and that you're working on that branch instead of `main`.

 After your branch is created, you can add a new file by clicking on the `Add file` -> `Create new file` button.
 If you have those files on your computer, you can use the `Upload files` option instead.